Jared-Wood135/Jared-Wood135/README.md

 <!--- Snapshot of Events -->
-- Data Science program just began on 17Jan2023! and am ready to begin collaborating on projects
+- Data Science 20-Week program began on 17JAN2023 and am ready to begin collaborating on projects
-- Served in the **U.S. Army** in military intelligence.
+- Served in the **U.S. Army** in Military Intelligence
-- Active TS/SCI (Top Secret/Secret Compartmented Information)
+- Active TS/SCI (Top Secret/Sensitive Compartmented Information)
 - 📫 Reach me at **jared.wood135@gmail.com**